tcb1978/w-client/README.md

 Still outstanding items:

 - client side pagination
-- set up redux store
+- set up Redux Store or Context API to manage state of which page and how many items